Retail Salespersons sell merchandise, such as furniture, motor vehicles, appliances, or apparel to consumers.

 - Compute sales prices, total purchases, and receive and process cash or credit payment.

-Retail Salespersons with little to no experience tend to make between $17360 and $18840 while the more experienced ones make over $28640 per year.
+Retail Salespersons with little to no experience tend to make between $18400 and $20910 while the more experienced ones can earn over $30350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Retail Salesperson is to move to a higher paying state like DC.
-Right now, the highest paying states for Retail Salespersons are DC, RI, ND, WA and VT.
+One of the easiest ways to increase your salary as a Retail Salesperson is to move to a higher paying state like DC.
+Right now, the highest paying states for Retail Salespersons are DC, WA, CT, ND and RI.

-3 other factors that can increase your salary as A Retail Salesperson is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Retail Salesperson is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Retail Salespersons what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Retail Salespersons what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons